rabbitmq/rabbitmq-server/deps/rabbitmq_auth_mechanism_ssl/README.md

 For safety the server must be configured with the SSL option 'verify' set to 'verify_peer', to ensure that if an SSL client presents a certificate, it gets verified.

+### On Certificate Formats and Generation

+RabbitMQ uses certificates and private keys in the PEM format.
+How they are generated is entirely up to the cluster operator.
+They can be obtained from a well-known and trusted commercial certificate authority or generated as "self-signed" (the CA will be project-specific and will not be widely trusted).

+[`tls-gen`](https://github.com/rabbitmq/tls-gen) is a tool that can generate self-signed certificate chains: a CA, a CA certificate, zero or more intermediate certificates and a client or server (leaf) certificate.

+Some of the examples below will use `openssl` CLI tools directly because of their widespread use.
+However, this plugin will work just fine with any x.509 standards compliant certificate in the PEM format, regardless of what tool has generated them.

 ### Username Extraction from Certificate